Oxytocin: Fear and anxiety

 Oxytocin is typically remembered for the effect it has on prosocial behaviors, such as its role in facilitating trust and attachment between individuals.
 However, oxytocin has a more complex role than solely enhancing prosocial behaviors.
 There is consensus that oxytocin modulates fear and anxiety; that is, it does not directly elicit fear or anxiety.
 Two dominant theories explain the role of oxytocin in fear and anxiety.
-One theory states that oxytocin increases approach/avoidance to certain social stimuli and the second theory states that oxytocin increases the salience of certain social stimuli, causing the animal or human to pay closer attention to socially relevant stimuli.
+One theory states that oxytocin increases approach/avoidance to certain social stimuli and the second theory states that oxytocin increases the salience of certain social stimuli, causing animals (including humans) to pay closer attention to socially relevant stimuli.

 Nasally administered oxytocin has been reported to reduce fear, possibly by inhibiting the amygdala (which is thought to be responsible for fear responses).
 Indeed, studies in rodents have shown oxytocin can efficiently inhibit fear responses by activating an inhibitory circuit within the amygdala.
 Some researchers have argued oxytocin has a general enhancing effect on all social emotions, since intranasal administration of oxytocin also increases envy and Schadenfreude.
 Individuals who receive an intranasal dose of oxytocin identify facial expressions of disgust more quickly than individuals who do not receive oxytocin.
 Facial expressions of disgust are evolutionarily linked to the idea of contagion.
 Thus, oxytocin increases the salience of cues that imply contamination, which leads to a faster response because these cues are especially relevant for survival.
 In another study, after administration of oxytocin, individuals displayed an enhanced ability to recognize expressions of fear compared to the individuals who received the placebo.
 Oxytocin modulates fear responses by enhancing the maintenance of social memories.
-Rats that are genetically modified to have a surplus of oxytocin receptors display a greater fear response to a previously conditioned stressor.
+Rats who are genetically modified to have a surplus of oxytocin receptors display a greater fear response to a previously conditioned stressor.
 Oxytocin enhances the aversive social memory, leading the rat to display a greater fear response when the aversive stimulus is encountered again.